5/16/2024

 Raul Fernandez

-Thanks.
 Great.
-Yeah, as I looked at every business unit, you know, I think, you know, I very early on became It became clear to me that we have an outsized opportunity in terms of a return on effort with our insurance business unit.
-With that opportunity in hand.
-We're exploring a small select and experience group of partners that could help us accelerate growth.
-With a good staff and reoccurring services mix while maintaining control of that business unit.
+Yeah.
+As I looked at every business unit, you know, I think, you know, I very early on became it became clear to me that we have an outsized opportunity in terms of a return on effort with our insurance business unit.
+With that opportunity in hand, we're exploring a small select and experienced group of partners that could help us accelerate growth with a good SAS and reoccurring services mix while maintaining control of that business unit.
 So we're in that process right now.
-It's, it's a great foundation.
-It's a great set of customers, a great history with those customers and really a critical partnership across the world in every aspect of supporting the different product lines that are that our customers bring
+It's a great foundation.
+It's a great set of customers, a great history with those customers, and really a critical partnership across the world in every aspect of supporting the different product lines that our customers bring to the marketplace.

 speaker